-G, SS, and SW control output drive.
-Chip deselect via a high on SS at the rising edge of the CK clock has its effect on the output drivers immediately.
+G, SS. and SW control output drive.
+Chip deselect via a high on SS at the rising edge of the CK clock has its effect on the output drivers after the next rising edge of the CK clock.
 SW low deselects the output drivers immediately (on the same cycle).
-Output selecting via a low on SS and high on SW at a rising CK clock has its effect on the output drivers at tklox.
-Output drive is also controlled directly by output enable, G. G is an asynchronous input.
-No clock edges are required to enable or disable the output with G.
+Output deselecting via a low on SS and high on SW at a rising CK clock has its effect on the output drivers after the next rising edge of the CK clock.
+Output drive is also controlled directly by output enable, G. No clock edges are required to generate output disable with G. G asynchronously enables the output drivers.

-Output data will be valid the later of tGLQV, tKHQV, or tKLQV.
-Outputs will begin driving at tKHQX1.
-Outputs will hold previous data until tKHQX or tGHQX.
+Output data will be valid the latter of $t{GLQV}$ and $t{KHQV}$ .
+Outputs will begin driving at $t{KHQX1}$ .
+Outputs will hold previous data until $t{KHQX}$ or $t{GHQX}$ .